-So much so, my self assessment about overall happiness level went up from 5 to 8 (10 being the highest).
+So much so that my self assessment of my overall happiness level went from 5 to 8 (10 being the highest).

-Being a work in progress, I’m now eyeing for a higher score.
+Being a work in progress, I’m now eyeing a higher score.

 “What If I don’t Believe in Myself?”

-No matter how fragile your self belief is now, believing in yourself is one thing worthwhile to pursue blindly.
+No matter how fragile your self-belief is now, believing in yourself is one thing worth pursuing blindly.

-When I found my (self-assessed) happiness level plummeted to 5, I was at my lowest point.
+When I found my (self-assessed) happiness level plummeting to 5, I was at my lowest point.

-My self-belief virtually non-existent.
-My confidence shattered.
-My self-esteem fractured.
+My self-belief is virtually non-existent.
+My confidence was shattered.
+My self-esteem was fractured.

-Everything changed when I embraced my weak self belief and determined to strengthen it.
+Everything changed when I embraced my weak self-belief and was determined to strengthen it.

 Make one life-changing choice today: believe in yourself.
 You have everything in you to make believing in yourself stronger.

-Each practical tip outlined below will help you make believing in yourself easy.
+Each practical tip outlined below will make believing in yourself easy.